karlaxnieves/support-git-delete-yespo/docs/Email/amp/how-create-amp-powered-carousel.md

 <Image align="center" width="80% " src="https://files.readme.io/fdaaa2dab3138648732ab427557d52d85395260fd98caa7d041594293d975546-amp2.gif" />

-This block is “⚡HTML” tagged by default, as an AMP element is displayed only in email clients that support the AMP technology (Gmail, Mail.ru as for now).
+This block is **⚡HTML** tagged by default, as an **AMP element** is displayed only in email clients that support the AMP technology (Gmail, Mail.ru as for now).
 In other email clients, this block will be hidden: below there is provided an alternative option for such emails.

 3. Double-click on the block to start editing.